-In contrast, magnetic machines are whisper quiet; there’s no fan just the smooth motion of magnetic resistance; for us guys exercising at home, it allows us to watch TV listen to music without being disturbed by the sound of the machine.
+In contrast, magnetic machines are whisper quiet; there’s no fan, just the smooth motion of magnetic resistance; for us guys exercising at home, it allows us to watch TV and listen to music without being disturbed by the sound of the machine.

-There’s also no need to worry about disturbing others with the sound of your exercising, great for people who live in apartments where space is at a minimum.
+There’s also no need to worry about disturbing others with the sound of your exercising, which is great for people living in apartments where space is minimal.

-The other reason people love magnetic resistance is that you have the choice to run/walk at a slow pace on a high resistance level, this is great for strengthing and toning muscles and something impossible with air machines.
+The other reason people love magnetic resistance is that you have the choice to pedal at a slow pace on a high resistance level; this is great for strengthing and toning muscles and is something impossible with air machines.

 Are 16 levels of resistance enough for my needs?
 It should be!
-This isn’t a top-end elliptical, so the higher resistance levels may not be enough for the seasoned athlete but for most people looking to for low/med and intense calorie-burning workouts the Schwinn 411 should be up to the job.
+This isn’t a top-end elliptical, so the higher resistance levels may not be enough for the seasoned athlete but for most people looking for low/med level workouts, the Schwinn 411 should be up to the job.

-- Mid-level elliptical (intermediate) – 16 to 32 levels fo resistance
+- Mid-level elliptical (intermediate) – 16 to 32 levels of resistance

 - High-End Commercial – (advanced) – Anywhere from 16 – 40 levels of resistance

-An essential feature for an elliptical is the second set of fixed handlebars.
-It was reassuring to see that unlike many elliptical in this price bracket, Schwinn has thought to include both.
+An essential feature of an elliptical is the second set of fixed handlebars.
+It was reassuring to see that unlike many ellipticals in this price bracket, Schwinn has thought to include both.
 Why the fixed set?

 Not only does a fixed set give some much-needed stability for beginners who are not used to the elliptical motion.
 Fixed handlebars are also important for people who want to work on the lower body solely.